-This function is used to migrate a virtual server running on your on-premises virtual environment to K5 IaaS.
-This function allows you to register image files that you have captured as image files that can be used in K5 IaaS.
+This function is used to migrate a virtual server running on your on-premises virtual environment to laaS.
+This function allows you to register image files that you have captured as image files that can be used in laaS.

 The diagram below shows how this function is used.

 Figure 22: Using Virtual Server Import